Loveless (album)

-Loveless (stylized in lowercase) is the second studio album by the Irish rock band My Bloody Valentine.
-It was released on 4 November 1991 (Note: Although Melody Maker states that the album was released on 11 November, as well as the UK Official Charts recording that it entered the top 40 after its first week of release w/c 17 November, there is a clear consensus in reputable magazines, and it is declared by the band themselves and Creation Records, that the album was released on 4 November.) in the United Kingdom by Creation Records and in the United States by Sire Records.
-The album was recorded between February 1989 and September 1991, with vocalist and guitarist Kevin Shields leading sessions and experimenting with guitar vibrato, non-standard tunings, digital sampling, and meticulous production methods.
-The band recorded at nineteen different studios and hired several engineers during the album's prolonged recording, with its final production cost rumoured to have reached £250,000 (equivalent to £560,000 in 2024).
+Loveless is the second studio album by the Irish rock band My Bloody Valentine, released on 4 November 1991 (Note: Although Melody Maker states that the album was released on 11 November, as well as the UK Official Charts recording that it entered the top 40 after its first week of release w/c 17 November, there is a clear consensus in reputable magazines, and it is declared by the band themselves and Creation Records, that the album was released on 4 November.) in the United Kingdom by Creation Records and in the United States by Sire Records.
+It was recorded between February 1989 and September 1991, with vocalist and guitarist Kevin Shields leading sessions and experimenting with glide guitar technique, non-standard tunings, digital sampling, and meticulous production methods.
+The band recorded at nineteen different studios and hired several engineers during the album's prolonged recording, with its final production cost rumoured to have reached £250,000 (equivalent to £580,000 in October 2025), though this number is disputed by Shields.
+(Note: This number was disputed by Kevin Shields in an interview with Magnet: "Another interesting fact is that we were only in the studio a year and 10 months.
+We spent six months out of the studio touring behind (1990's) Glider EP, so really, we were only in the studio a year and four months.
+The last two months, it was £600 a day.
+Every studio before that was between £200 and £250.
+If you actually do the math, you realize that those figures don’t add up (to the records' reported £250,000 price tag).
+About a year after Loveless, Creation got in trouble, right before Oasis, because Primal Scream spent £1 million on Give Up But Don't Give Out.")

 Preceded by the EPs Glider (1990) and Tremolo (1991), Loveless reached number 24 on the UK Albums Chart and was widely praised by critics for its sonic innovations and Shields' "virtual reinvention of the guitar".
-However, after its release, Creation owner Alan McGee dropped the band from the label as he found Shields too difficult to work with, a factor alleged to have contributed to the label's eventual bankruptcy.
+However, after its release, Creation owner Alan McGee dropped the band from the label as he found Shields too difficult to work with, a factor alleged to have contributed to the label having to sign a co-ownership deal with Sony Music to stay financially afloat.
 My Bloody Valentine struggled to record a follow-up to the album and broke up in 1997, making Loveless their last full-length release until their eventual reunited effort m b v in 2013.

-Since its release, Loveless has been widely cited by critics as one of the greatest and most influential albums of all time, a landmark work of the shoegaze subgenre, and as a significant influence on various subsequent artists.
+Since its release, Loveless has been widely cited by critics as one of the greatest albums of all time, a landmark work of the shoegaze subgenre, and a significant influence on various subsequent artists.